adolthefruitbol/adolthefruitbol.github.io/README.md

 **Additional Information:**
 - **Technical Details:**
   - Uses WPF for the UI and C# for back-end functionality.
-  - Weather data is fetched using an API (such as OpenWeatherMap API).
+  - Weather data is fetched using an API.
-  - Implements asynchronous tasks to handle network requests without blocking the UI thread.

 ---